Kishida's new policy realization panels stirring confusion in Japan

 The digital garden city panel is aimed at revitalizing regional economies through digital technologies, while the other new digital panel is intended to advance digital, regulatory and administrative reforms in unison.

 The social security system panel will examine the system in general.
-Among its members, it has the team on raising the wages of nurses, care workers and nursery teachers as a subgroup.
+It has the team on raising the wages of nurses, care workers and nursery teachers as a subgroup.

 All panels excluding the wages team are given equal authority, and the lines between their roles are unclear.